 If you want your event to be a success, you must market it in creative ways to ensure that you get plenty of attendees in the door.
 Not only that, but you also want to be engaged with your customers before, during, and after the event in order to maintain the relationship.
 Finally, you want your event to stand out from the crowd and get people talking about your business.
 With our 25 event marketing ideas, you will learn how to do all of this and more.

 Bing is the second largest search engine in the world and can drive a lot of traffic to your business.
 Because most advertisers are focused on Google, you can often advertise on Bing for a much cheaper cost per click.
 You can even show your event in search results for related (or competing!) events.
-Try Bing ads today with a free $50 ad coupon.
+Try Bing ads today with a free $100 ad credit when you spend $25.

 Mark John Hiemstra, Unbounce